Hari-Prasanth-J-26/Console_Based_Application/README.md

 <li>Clone my code - https://github.com/Hari-Prasanth-J-26/Revature_Project-1</li>
 </ul>
 <h2>Usage</h2>
 After cloning you just need to run the java code.
-Create a Database and Tables to get the send and retrieve the data.
-In the console, you can do all the operations.
+Create a Database and Tables, after that you need to use JDBC to connect the Database and Java inorder to send and retrieve the data.
+In the console, you can perform all the operations which all are implemented in this project.